EnsignKilos/Splitter/README.md

 ## Licence

-I don't mind if you use it however you like - it's not exacxtly rocket surgery.
+Use it however you like - it's not exactly rocket surgery.

 ## Author